Far-right party enters German parliament

 One protester, Julius, who declined to give his surname, said the success of the AfD made it a "sad day for Germany."

-"The election results are shocking," said the 25-year-old from Berlin.
+"The election results are shocking," said the 25-year-old in Berlin.

 "I never thought the AfD would score as high as 13%.
 This is a sad day for Germany especially if we look back at our history.